-Making This Candied Carrots Recipe
+Candied Carrots Ingredients

+- Carrots – I used heirloom carrots.
+This particular carrot varieties are found at Whole Foods, but you can find them at Trader Joe’s and other local grocers as well, but Whole Foods seems to be a surefire bet!
+How gorgeous are those carrots?
 While you can also use colorful baby carrots (or of course, bright orange carrots) I feel that the color in these carrot varieties gives the dish some real pizzazz!
 Consider the visual appeal when you’re shopping and the reward is a beautiful presentation.

-- Gently boil the carrots for 15-20 minutes to soften.
+- Boil – Gently boil the carrots for 15-20 minutes to soften.
 (Cook til tender, not mushy)

-- Finish the carrots with a few cracks of salt and pepper.
+- Garnish – Finish the carrots with a few cracks of salt and pepper.
 Add a little diced parsely for more color if you prefer.

-Absolutely!
 I have found that carrots hold up beautifully when cooked up to a day ahead.
 This makes your springtime entertaining so much easier!

 To make candied carrots ahead of serving your guests, cook the carrots as directed and then switch them to a storage container.
 Allow them to cool prior to adding a lid (I find that this prevents trapping too much moisture in your storage container).